lyc458216/PTE/library/Writing/*SWT(summarize written text).md

 This question of whether language is partly due to nature or wholly due to learning or nurture is often referred to as the nature-nurture controversy and has been discussed for centuries.
 For example, it was the topic of one of Plato's dialogues, the Cratylus.
 Controversies which have been going on for literally ages tend to behave in a characteristic fashion.
 They lie dormant for a while, then break out fiercely.
 This particular issue resurfaced in linguistics in 1959 when the linguist Noam Chomsky wrote a devastating and witty review of Verbal Behavior, a book by the Harvard psychologist B. F. Skinner( Skinner 1957; Chomsky 1959).
 This book claims to explain language as a set of habits gradually built up over the years.
 According to Skinner, no complicated innate or mental mechanisms are needed.
 All that is necessary is the systematic observation of the events in the external world which prompt the speaker to utter sounds.

 ---
-When people start thinking about language,the first question that often occurs to them is this:is language natural to humans,and this question of whether language is partly due to nature or wholly due to learning or nurture is often referred to as the nature-nurture controversy and has been discussioned for centuries,and they lie dormant for a while ,then break out fiercely.
+When people start thinking about language,the first question that often occurs to them is this:is language natural to humans,and this question of whether language is partly due to nature or wholly due to learning or nurture is often referred to as the nature-nurture controversy and has been discussioned for centuries,and they lie dormant for a while,then break out fiercely.

 178.Family therapist. 家庭治疗师